Graduate Program in French and Francophone World Studies

 In addition to course offerings in several departments, our students may take advantage of Crossing Borders, an interdisciplinary cross-area graduate training program in the social sciences and humanities.
 Students are encouraged to present their research in enriching interdisciplinary research groups housed in International Programs such as the African Studies Program, the Caribbean Diaspora and Atlantic Studies Program, the European Studies Group, the Middle East and Muslim World Studies Group, and the 18th and 19th-Century Interdisciplinary Colloquium.

 The French and Italian Forum, our lecture series is another venue for graduate students to hear presentations by national and international scholars, and meet writers from the world renown University of Iowa International Writing Program.
-The Forum also gives ABDs the opportunity to prepare for conferences and job interviews.
-We also encourage them to publish article and book reviews in respected journals.
+The Forum also gives students who are writing the doctoral dissertations the opportunity to prepare for conferences and job interviews.
+We also encourage students to publish articles and book reviews in respected journals in our field.

 The Department of French and Italian regularly collaborates with Cinema and Comparative Literature on an Ad Hoc PhD program in Film/French.
 Participants in the program develop expertise in film and French studies through a comprehensive plan of study directed by an interdepartmental committee.
 Taking advantage of The University of Iowa’s outstanding resources in the field of cinema studies, Film/French students prepare for a career of interdisciplinary teaching and research through critical and theoretical work.
 Film/French students, like all students in the graduate program, have the opportunity to learn the latest techniques for employing film and video materials in the teaching of language.

 Founded at Iowa in 1978, the Dada Archive and Research Center houses the largest collection in the world of documents and materials from Dada and related avant garde movements.
 Its holdings provide a unique resource for studies in twentieth-century literature and fine arts.